Community nursing needs more silver surfers: a questionnaire survey of primary care nurses' use of information technology

-NotesThis item appears in the Virginia Henderson Global Nursing e-Repository by way of the author’s decision to publish with BMC Nursing, an open access journal, under a Creative Commons Attribution License 4.0.
-The license allows users to freely share and adapt the author’s material for any purpose, even commercially.
+NotesThis work appears in the Sigma Repository pursuant to a Creative Commons Attribution 2.0 International License attached to the work upon its publication in the journal acknowledged in this record.
 Please refer to the attached license (the icon at the bottom of this entry) for further information and terms.
 All terms of the license have been followed.
 There are no changes in this article from the original posting.
-Neither STTI nor the Henderson Repository has any affiliation with BMC Nursing.
-Each shares only a mutual desire to distribute nursing research in an open access venue.

 Visits vs Downloads

 Top Visiting Countries